 - If berries are still on the plant when fall frost threatens, drape floating row covers over the plants.

-- Give raspberries support.
-Trellis raspberries so that they are easy to harvest, and canes and berries are exposed to air and sunlight; this will decrease disease.
+- Give raspberry plants support.
+Trellis raspberries so the plants are easy to harvest, and canes and berries are exposed to air and sunlight; this will decrease disease.